 The Music Department requests that all prospective undergraduate, transfer, and teacher certification students interview with the Music Chair or a music faculty advisor.
 Inquiries may begin at the Music Department, the Admissions Department or the Comenius Center.
-Although the College Admissions Department and the Comenius Center determine admission to the College, the Music Department determines whether the student is admitted as a music major.
+Although the University Admissions Department and the Comenius Center determine admission to the University, the Music Department determines whether the student is admitted as a music major.

 NEW UNDERGRADUATE students should consider the interview a time to ask questions about the various music degrees offered, campus life, performing ensembles, and other questions that help to see that Moravian would be a good fit for their undergraduate pursuits.
 If possible, bring a parent along - they can be of assistance in our conversation.
 All new students must also audition.
 Audition information is in the next section.